staslev/LeetCode-refactored/FAQ.md

 I most definitely did not.

 The solutions I present are the result of grinding the problem over and over again, experimenting with all sorts of code changes, and inspecting whether applying them results in an improved code, or just a different one.
 The process of making code clearer is iterative.
 Some changes may unlock certain insights, which then lead to more changes, which then unlock further insights.
-This is was not a write-once code.
+The solutions presented here were never a write-once code.
 See also this [recent tweet by Kent Beck](https://twitter.com/KentBeck/status/1144570824692776960) and also his post about [SB Changes](https://medium.com/@kentbeck_7670/bs-changes-e574bc396aaa).

 In my view iterative improvement requires at least two resources: